13 Visualising data with ggplot2

 In figure 13.31 we can see the geometries (i.e points) have

-been labelled slighly above the points (due to vjust = -1
+been labelled slighly above the points (due to vjust = -1).
+We may

 observe that some labels are overlapped.
 There is a fantastic package